poltomo/hello/_posts/2023-09-23-fun-problem1.markdown

 ---

+Let me know if you think I am wrong by email.
+I appreciate any possible learning.

 Solution:

-First, please let me know if you think I am wrong by email.
-I appreciate any possible learning.

 Notice that the minimum size you can ever reach after any number of operations is the half the initial size N.